Atrato River

-Watershed of the Atrato River
+In 2016, the Constitutional Court of Colombia granted the river legal rights of personhood after years of degradation of the river basin from large-scale mining and illegal logging practices, which severely impacted the traditional ways of life for Afro-Colombians and Indigenous people.

+Drainage area

 The river’s total length is about 650 km, and it is navigable as far as Quibdó (400 km / 250 mi), the capital of the department.
 The basin occupies an area of 37,810 km2 and has an average annual precipitation of >5,000 mm/year that reaches up to 12,000 mm/year in the upper basin.

 Flowing through a narrow valley between the Cordillera and coastal range, it has only short tributaries, the principal ones being the Truandó, the Sucio, and the Murrí rivers.

 The gold and platinum mines of Chocó line some of its confluence, and the river sands are auriferous.
-Mining and its toxic leavings have adversely affected river and environmental quality, damaging habitat for many species and affecting the ethnic groups: the predominantly Afro-Colombian and Native American indigenous peoples who live along the river.
+Mining and its toxic leavings have adversely affected river and environmental quality, damaging habitat for many species and affecting the ethnic groups, the predominantly Afro-Colombian and Native American indigenous peoples who live along the river.
 The river is one of the few ways to move around in the Chocó region.

+Wildlife

 Northwestern Colombia encompasses an area of great diversity in wildlife.
 During the Pleistocene era at the height of the Atrato river, where it intersected the Cauca-Magdalena, the area was covered by a sea.
 It is proposed that this created a geographic barrier that may have caused many species to diverge through the process of allopatric speciation.
 For example, Philip Hershkovitz proposed that the cotton-top tamarin (Saguinus oedipus) and the white-footed tamarin (Saguinus leocopus) diverged because of the rise of the Atrato, and today they are principally separated by the river.

+Andinoacara biseriatus, a cichlid, can be found in the river.